 Well, it’s finally here.
 The CBD Certification craze.
 I can’t say I’m surprised.
 Any time an industry explodes, thousands of new “how to make money” courses and certifications crop up like mushrooms after a gooey summer rain.

-And, in the world of CBD and Cannabis Products, the latest craze is “CBD Coach Certification.”
+And, in the world of Hemp-Based CBD Products, the latest craze is “CBD Coach Certification.”
 That’s right ladies and gentlemen.
-For just a few thousand dollars, you too can become a proud new Certified CBD Expert!
+For just a few thousand dollars, you too can become a proud new Certified Expert!

-So, how do you know whether CBD coaching certification is another gimmick?
+So, how do you know whether having this coaching certification is another gimmick?
 Let’s start with a history lesson that’s (literally) worth its weight in gold…

 In the mid 1800’s (1848–1855 to be exact) hundreds of thousands of people from all around the world flocked to California in search of Gold.
 Rumor is, some dude had stumbled onto a bunch of gold and made millions.
 Good for him.